MCP Server

 The MCP server binary is a standalone process that acts as a client of the proxy daemon.
 It communicates with the AI assistant over standard input/output using the MCP protocol, and connects to the proxy daemon over a Unix Domain Socket.

-The MCP server keeps the most recent 1,000 HTTP transactions and 5,000 WebSocket messages in memory for fast querying.
+The MCP server keeps the most recent 1,000 HTTP transactions, 5,000 WebSocket messages, and 5,000 SSE events in memory for fast querying.
 Older data is discarded automatically.
 Use clear_traffic to reset the data manually if needed.